StudioCompanion/landa/README.md

 - [x] Sanity alt text AI plugin generator, is there one?
 - [x] L&A to do aspect ratios and grids
 - [x] Update global type sizes
+- [x] homepage flicker on hover pass 1
+- [x] make all grid layouts
-- [ ] black lines oon social cut downs in grid view [16:9, 3 portait]
+- [ ] black lines on social cut downs in grid view [16:9, 3 portait]
 - [ ] black bars on videos and aspect ratio in safari/firefox
 - [ ] what viewport transitions could we do, such as fade in when coming into viewport and graceful fades back in on /work
 - [ ] inline vids in carousel check
 - [ ] fix FOUC on first visit
 - [ ] fix layout shift when gallery lookup height
-- [x] homepage flicker on hover pass 1
 - [ ] final homepage flicker speed and loading logic
-- [x] make all grid layouts